 Members of the Council have direct control over the Council's financial and operating policies.
 The total of members' allowances paid in 2013/14 is shown in Note 31.
-During 2013/14, the Council had transactions totalling approximately £1,115,099 (£528,027 in 2012/13) with charitable bodies and companies in which Members or close members of the families of Members had interests.
+During 2013/14, the Council had transactions totalling approximately £1,421,828 (£801,411 in 2012/13) with charitable bodies and companies in which Members or close members of the families of Members had interests.
+At the end of the year there was £6,021 outstanding (£23,012 in 2012/13).
 Councillors are subject to the Council's Member Code of Conduct.
 The Register of Members Interests and declarations of interests relating to specific items of discussion at meetings are available for inspection.